 Introduction: No Solder Nylon Wrapped Phone Cable!

-Whether you have broken 3 of your fingers attempting to run in stilts and need to call your mom or need to order some life saving pizza delivered to your shop, your phone is your most valuable tool.
-Most devices require you to connect to a power source.
-So recently, I wanted to make a nylon wrapped charging cable because of the added durability and aesthetic qualities.
-However, all the tutorials required you to cut and re-solder the data and power connections.
+Your phone is your most valuable tool whether you are in danger or need pizza ASAP at the office.
+However, almost all devices require you to connect to a power source, which brought me to make a nylon wrapped charging cable.
+What is different with my design is there is no soldering required.
+I have noticed all the tutorials required you to cut and re-solder the data and power connections.
 I personally did not want to risk my phone on some Frankenstein cable, so I thought on the matter for a while and I would like to show you what I have come up with!
+The nylon adds durability and aesthetic qualities, so that whoever your phone needs a charge, you know you have a dependable source.

 • Diamond-Braid Poly Rope (Size depends on the cable you want to wrap)